Face coverings become mandatory in indoor public places across Wales on 14 September.

-Those who have an age, health or disability reason for not wearing a face covering should not be routinely asked to give any written evidence of this.
+Those who have an age, health or impairment related reason for not wearing a face covering should not be routinely asked to give any written evidence of this.
 You do not need to seek advice or request a letter from a medical professional about your reason for not wearing a face covering.

 Carrying an exemption card is a personal choice and is not necessary in law.

 I don’t have an excuse not to wear a face covering but I have difficulties wearing them.

 If you feel uncomfortable wearing a face covering or find your glasses mist up when wearing a face covering, you could try different makes and styles to see which one suits you best.
 There are also ways to wear face coverings and glasses in such a way as to reduce misting.

 Where are face coverings required?

 Face coverings are required in all indoor public places and on public transport (including taxis).
 This includes a very wide range of locations, such as shops and shopping centres, places of worship, hairdressers and salons, cinemas and museums, gyms and leisure centres, and anywhere that is open to members of the public.
 It also includes anywhere you go to eat or drink, like restaurants, pubs or cafes (until you are seated).

 It would also include any public areas within buildings that are otherwise closed to the public – for example a reception area of an office building.

 Are there any indoor public places where you don’t need to wear a face covering?